-For each school that does not receive federal Title I funds, the Superintendent or designee shall, at a minimum:
+For each school that does not receive federal Title I fund, the Superintendent or designee shall, at a minimum:

-1. Engage parents positively in their children's education by helping parents to develop skills to use at home that support their children's academic efforts at school and their children's development as responsible future members of our society.
+1. Engage parents/guardians positively in their children's education by helping them develop skills to use at home that support their children's academic efforts at school and their children's development as responsible members of society (Education Code 11502, 11504)

 - a.
-Provide or make referrals to literacy training and/or parent education programs designed to improve the skills of parents/guardians and enhance their ability to support their children's education. - b.
-Provide information, in parent handbooks and through other appropriate means, regarding academic expectations and resources to assist with the subject matter. - c.
-Provide parents/guardians with information about students' class assignments and homework assignments. - 2.
-Inform parent/guardians that they can directly affect the success of their children's learning, by providing parents with techniques and strategies that they may use to improve their children's academic success and to assist their children in learning at home.
+Provide or make referrals to literacy training and/or parent education programs designed to improve the skills of parents/guardians and enhance their ability to support their children's education - b.
+Provide information, in parent handbooks and through other appropriate means, regarding academic expectations and resources to assist with the subject matter c.
+Provide parents/guardians with information about students' class assignments and homework assignments a.
+Provide parents/guardians with information regarding ways to create an effective study environment for their children at home and to encourage good study habits b.
+Encourage parents/guardians to monitor their children's school attendance, homework completion, and television viewing c.
+Encourage parents/guardians to volunteer in their child's classroom and to participate in school advisory committees